How do you know if a translation is correct?

 We’ve all seen them.
 The often comical text or signs showing how translations can go very, very wrong.

 We believe that translation projects should always be approached with a clear aim in mind, and should never be considered as ‘just a side project’.
-Each translation is important and a focus on quality and correctness is essential.
+Each translation is important and a focus on quality correctness and accurate translation is essential.
 Imagine how an error in a medical information leaflet such as ‘take this once per day’ instead of ‘once per week’ could be catastrophic for both the pharmaceutical company and the patient.
 In a legal translation a mistake is less life-threatening, but an incorrect translation of the terms of a contract could result in serious losses of time and money.

 This is such an in-depth question, and a tricky one to answer largely due to how languages interact with each other.
 Sometimes there is no viable alternative for a word, phrase or idiom in a language, requiring a translation ‘workaround’ which each translator may approach slightly differently.